 This article may contain affiliate / compensated links.
 For more information, please see my disclaimer here.

-How Perineal Massage Works
+How does the Perineal Massage Work?

-It works by improving the health, blood flow, elasticity and relaxation of the pelvic floor muscles.
+A Perineal Massage works by improving the health, blood flow, elasticity and relaxation of the pelvic floor muscles.
 When your perineal rim is soft and relaxed, the folds of the perineum open easily, and the baby can slip past the rim and out of the vagina.

-It needs to be practiced towards the end of pregnancy, 6 to 8 weeks prior to the due date.
-Every day for at least 5 minutes.
-However, it can even be practiced during labor itself.
 In a recent study, researchers discovered that women who received massage during the second stage of labor (during and between pushing) had a lower risk of third and fourth degree tears.

 The Benefits of Perineal Massage